1. Background

 3. Failure to Communicate Progress

-The UN Global Compact's policy on communicating progress asks participants to communicate annually to all stakeholders their progress in implementing the ten principles (download COP policy here).
-Participants are also expected to submit a link to or description of their communication on progress to the UN Global Compact website and/or, UN Global Compact local network website.
 Should a company fail to meet the June 30 deadline, it will automatically acquire the “non-communicating” status on the UN Global Compact website and, after December 31, will be excluded from the initiative (delisted).
 “Delisted” companies, in order to re-join the UN Global Compact, will have to go through the membership process again by submitting their missing Annual Communication on Progress at the same time.

 4. Allegations of Systematic or Egregious Abuses

 The UN Global Compact welcomes any participant that pledges to work towards implementation of the UN Global Compact principles through learning, dialogue, projects, process improvements or other such measures.
 Moreover, it is not now and does not aspire to become a compliance based initiative.
 Nevertheless, safeguarding the reputation, integrity and good efforts of the UN Global Compact and its participants requires transparent means to handle credible allegations of systematic or egregious abuse of the UN Global Compact's overall aims and principles.
 The UN Global Compact Office can assist or provide guidance in this regard, by means of the measures described below.
-The purpose of these measures in the first instance always will be to promote continuous quality improvement and assist participants in aligning their actions with the commitments they have undertaken with regard to the UN Global Compact principles.
-It should be noted that the UN Global Compact Office will not involve itself in any way in any claims of a legal nature that a party may have against a participating company or vice versa.
-Similarly, the measures set out below are not intended to affect, pre-empt or substitute for other regulatory or legal procedures or proceedings in any jurisdiction.

-The UN Global Compact Office would be available to provide guidance and assistance, as necessary and appropriate, to the participating company concerned, in taking actions to remedy the situation that is the subject matter of the allegation in order to align the actions of the company with its commitments to the UN Global Compact principles.
+3. The UN Global Compact Office would be available to provide guidance and assistance, as necessary and appropriate, to the participating company concerned, in taking actions to remedy the situation that is the subject matter of the allegation in order to align the actions of the company with its commitments to the UN Global Compact principles.
+The UN Global Compact Office may, in its sole discretion, take one or more of the following steps, as appropriate:

-Use its own good offices to encourage resolution of the matter;
+a. use its own good offices to encourage resolution of the matter;

-Ask the relevant country/regional UN Global Compact network, or other UN Global Compact participant organization, to assist with the resolution of the matter;
+b. ask the relevant country/regional UN Global Compact network, or other UN Global Compact participant organization, to assist with the resolution of the matter;

-Refer the matter to one or more of the UN entities that are the guardians of the UN Global Compact principles for advice, assistance or action;
+c. refer the matter to one or more of the UN entities that are the guardians of the UN Global Compact principles for advice, assistance or action;

-Share with the parties information about the specific instance procedures of the OECD Guidelines for Multinational Enterprises and, in the case of matters relating to the labour principles, the interpretation procedure under the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.
+d. share with the parties information about the specific instance procedures of the OECD Guidelines for Multinational Enterprises and, in the case of matters relating to the labour principles, the interpretation procedure under the ILO Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.

-Refer the matter to the UN Global Compact Board, drawing in particular on the expertise and recommendations of its business members.
+e. refer the matter to the UN Global Compact Board, drawing in particular on the expertise and recommendations of its business members.

 If the participating company concerned refuses to engage in dialogue on the matter within two months of first being contacted by the UN Global Compact Office under sub-paragraph (b) above, it may be regarded as "non-communicating", and would be identified as such on the UN Global Compact website until such time as a dialogue commences.
 If, as a result of the process outlined above and based on the review of the nature of the matter submitted and the responses by the participating company, the continued listing of the participating company on the Global Compact website is considered to be detrimental to the reputation and integrity of the UN Global Compact, the UN Global Compact Office reserves the right to remove that company from the list of participants and to so indicate on the UN Global Compact website.